aanchal4/draft-timestamp-implmentation-advice/draft-aanchal-time-implementation-guidance.md

 values that govern the length of time for which an object is valid or usable.

-Since relative time does not express a point in time, it does not rely on synchronized clocks between systems but only on a shared rate of passage of his time.
+Since relative time does not express a point in time, it does not rely on synchronized clocks between systems but only on a shared clock rate.

 # Keeping Time: Different Clocks

-Because time is relative to an observer, there cannot be a universally agreed upon time.
-At best we can achieve an approximation by constantly updating our own clocks against a shared reference clock.
-Remaining close to this reference clock is a complex process with its own set of difficulties.

 In this section, we will have a look at the different clocks a system uses and how it maintains these clocks